nrrb/kjobmatcher/README.md

 # README #

-This is a Google App Engine app that solves a specific problem for the Kellogg Board Fellows program at the Kellogg School of Management.
+This is a web app that solves a specific problem for the Kellogg Board Fellows program at the Kellogg School of Management.

 ### Who do I talk to? ###